Board of Directors

 Dominic is a British artist, traveler and, together with his wife Jessica, founder/owner of The Gentleman Farmer, at which he is also Head Farmer.
 He is an active member of the Steering Committee for CRAFT (Collabroative Regional Alliance for Farmer Training) of which The Gentleman Farmer is a member.
-In addition, Dominic is a performing artist, working extensively in theater, television and radio in London and chicago.
+In addition, Dominic is a performing artist, working extensively in theater, television & radio in London and Chicago.
 He spent over five years sailing and backpacking throughout Europe, the Mediterranean, the Caribbean, North America, Asia and Australia.

 Linguistic Editor, IBFD

-Ms. McCarthy is an active volunteer in the community.
+Constance is an active volunteer in the community.
 She is an adult volunteer leader in the Learning Center’s Roots & Wings Youth Leadership and Urban Gardening Network.
 She serves on the national advisory council for Rooted in Community, which hosts an annual conference attended by Roots & Wings youth leaders and serves as an umbrella organization for groups engaging underserved and at-risk youth in food justice work.
 She is a member of the Local Foods Work Group at the University of Illinois Extension--Winnebago County, and is on the planning committee for that group's Local Foods Conference in Rockford.
 She is also active with the Extension in Winnebago County as a Master Gardener and Master Composter.
 She is the president of the Rock River Valley chapter of Wild Ones, a group dedicated to educating people about the benefits of using native plants and natural landscaping in their gardens.

 Cliff McConville is the founder of Barrington Natural Farms, a diverse “pasture-farm” located in the northwest suburbs of Chicago that produces grass-fed beef and raw milk, as well as pasture-raised chicken, pork, and eggs, in addition to organically-raised vegetables, fruits, and wildflower honey.
 Prior to pursuing his passion for sustainable farming, Cliff served in a variety of executive positions in the insurance industry, primarily in sales and marketing management.
 He holds a B.S. degree in Economic Geography from the University of Idaho, and a MBA in Marketing from the University of Texas at Austin.